microchip-pic-avr-examples/avr128da48-cnano-adc-free-running-mplab/README.md

 # ADC Free Running Conversions using AVR128DA48 Microcontroller

-In this application, the Analog-to-Digital Convertor (ADC) will continuously perform conversions.
-The software diagram of this code example is presented in the figure below.
+In this application, the Analog-to-Digital Convertor (ADC) continuously performs conversions.
+The software's example code diagram is presented in the figure below.
 <br><img src="images/soft_diagram.png" width="200">

 ## Related Documentation